jg-digital-media/jgdm-100DaysOfCode/work/log/round-3.md

 ### R3D78:  Friday 22nd November 2019
 + **Notes** -
   +  Spending today working on some behind the scenes changes to web form on Auto Cleanse North East Website.
 The code as a whole needs a behind the scenes refit which I'm looking forward to implementing.
+The Form handling code I've written hasn't worked though.
+Have to troubleshoot why.
-+ **Technologies used** - PHP, Sass, HTML5
++ **Technologies used** - PHP, CSS, HTML5

 ### R3D77:  Thursday 21st November 2019
 + **Notes** -